SomeshTalligeriDEV/Aptos_GameForge-Ai/README.md

 ## 🚀 Overview

-Aptos MiniHub is a revolutionary platform that combines AI-powered game generation with blockchain technology.
+GAMEFORGE AI  is a revolutionary platform that combines AI-powered game generation with blockchain technology.
 It enables users to create, play, and monetize unique minigames on the Aptos blockchain, featuring an innovative AI agent system for game generation and interaction.

 ## ✨ Core Features